andykee/lentil/docs/user/fundamentals/coordinates.rst

     :align: center

-When viewing a plane in 2D, the z-axis comes out of the screen with the positive x-axis pointing to the right and the positive y-axis pointing up.
+When viewing a plane in 2D, the z-axis comes out of the screen with the positive x-axis pointing to the right and the positive y-axis pointing up:

 .. image:: /_static/img/coordinate_system_2d.png
     :width: 225px